RichardWatts/realMRI/kSpaceWithoutMath.rst

 Any image can be made up of a suitable sum of waves of a range of spatial frequencies and directions.
 This is just the two-dimensional equivalent of decomposing a sound into its component frequencies, which is the basis of audio compression formats such as MP3 files.

-You may now be wondering which this interesting (or perhaps not-so-interesting) discussion of Fourier transforms and spatial frequencies has to do with MRI.
+You may now be wondering what this interesting (or perhaps not-so-interesting) discussion of Fourier transforms and spatial frequencies has to do with MRI.
 Patience, all (or at least some) of this will be revealed in the next section.

 .. table:: k-space and the corresponding image-space waves.
 White regions correspond to the peak of the wave and black the tough.
 The distance from the origin (marked with a cross) in k-space corresponds to the spatial frequency with the angle determining the direction of the wave.